informalsystems/partnership-heliax/2022/Q4/artifacts/PoS-pseudocode/PoS-model.md

 //A priori, the only possible values for offset_length are pipeline_length and unbonding_length.
 //This would mean that epoched variables may be update at different offsets which would require special handling.
 */
-func bond(validator_address, delegator_address, amount)
-{
+// Bond tokens to a validator address.
+This can be done even if a validator is frozen or jailed. func bond(validator_address, delegator_address, amount) {
   if is_validator(validator_address, cur_epoch+pipeline_length) then